nuxeo-sandbox/nuxeo-video-playlist/README.md

 nuxeo-video-playlist displays a UI where a list of videos can be played automatically one after the other.

-Once installed, it displays a toolbarbutton (when relevant, see below)...
+Once installed, it displays a toolbar button (when relevant, see below)...

 !["The Playlist"](https://raw.github.com/nuxeo-sandbox/nuxeo-video-playlist/screenshots-for-readme/toolbar-button.png)